 When it comes to preparing for your garden one of the main things you have to do is clear an area for the garden beds whether you are placing your garden into your ground or using a raised bed.
 Either way I wanted to show you how we prepare a garden bed whenever we begin new or need to refresh an old bed.
+There is also tested Formboss’s product in our garden and was delighted to improve our entire home surrounding as well!

 Below you will find our video of how we recently did this in one of our gardens that needed some updating, but I will walk through here as well.
 Here is a quick how to to help you in your process: